Printer Friendly

 • To reconstitute powder for oral suspension, tap bottle to release powder.
 Add 46 ml of water, and shake vigorously for about 1 minute.
 Remove cap, push bottle adapter into neck of bottle, and replace cap.
 After reconstitution, suspension volume is 75 ml, providing usable volume of 70 ml (40 mg/ml).
 Shake bottle before each use.
 Use only 5-ml oral dispenser supplied.
 Don't mix with other drugs, and don't dilute further.

-• Give oral suspension 1 hour before or after a meal.
+• Give oral suspension and tablets 1 hour before or after a meal.

 Adverse reactions